sustainers/sustainers.github.io/about.md

 ### What

-“$ustain” will be a one day conversation for open source software sustainers.
+“Sustain” will be a one day conversation for open source software sustainers.
 There will be no keynotes, expo halls or talks.
 Only a guided discussion and concrete ideas about getting and distributing money or in-kind services to the Open Source community.

 ### Who